Findings show the New England region has highest percentage of baby boomers in the US (ages 52-70).

 By State and City

-- Startling findings show the largest percentage of adults (age 18+) with disabilities have: upper body limitations, mental disabilities, or use canes/crutches/walkers.
+- Startling findings show the largest percent of adults with disabilities (age 18+) have: upper body limitations, mental disabilities, and use canes/crutches/walkers.

-- While the lowest percentage of adults with disabilities have: hearing difficulties, vision difficulties and use wheelchairs.
+- The smallest percent of adults with disabilities have difficulties hearing, seeing, and use wheelchairs.

-Find your City!
-Open our Data on Disability in Cities PDF!
+Find your state, city and sub-group.
+Open our Data on Disability in States, Cities and Sub-Groups PDF!

-Also see our accessible (.docx) version of Data on Disabilities in Cities.
+Also see our accessible (.docx) version of Data on Disabilities in States, Cities and Sub-Groups